Actions and Detail Panel

 Public speaking is scary - what's the easiest way to start at Toastmasters?

-When you feel ready to start on the Competent Communications manual, book a speech slot and talk through your ideas with your mentor.
-You can then alternate performing meeting roles and delivering speeches to progress through both basic manuals and get onto the most useful part of the Toastmasters programme: the advanced manuals.
+When you feel ready to start on the Competent Communications manual, book a speech slot and talk through your speech ideas with your mentor.
+You can then alternate performing meeting roles and delivering speeches to progress through both basic manuals and get onto the most useful part of the Toastmasters programme: the advanced manuals which allow you to work on a number of vocational speaking projects.

 What qualifications does Toastmasters International offer?

-You can gain eight globally recognised qualifications in communications and leadership from Toastmasters.
+You can gain eight globally recognised qualifications in communications and leadership from Toastmasters (listed below).
 Each award is recognised with a certificate and presentation.
 Your employer can be sent a copy of your award notification letter from Toastmasters International HQ on request.

 The two starter awards are:

-Competent Communicator - achieved after delivering 10 speeches (subject of your choice) addressing the 10 specific speech projects designed to cover the basics of public speaking.
+Competent Communicator - achieved after delivering 10 speeches (on subjects of your choice) addressing the 10 speech projects designed to cover the specific basics of public speaking.

 Competent Leader - designed to boost soft skills such as analytic thinking, giving effective feedback, managing projects and events, time management, mentoring, motivating and managing people.